NelsonPython/Driving_Experiment/README.md

 [MOBI Data Mart](DataMart/README.md)

-Follow these steps to Drive I-5:
+After your devices are configured, follow these steps to conduct the experiment:

 1. Power on all your devices